Golden ratio: Nature

 Johannes Kepler wrote that "the image of man and woman stems from the divine proportion.
 In my opinion, the propagation of plants and the progenitive acts of animals are in the same ratio".

 The psychologist Adolf Zeising noted that the golden ratio appeared in phyllotaxis and argued from these patterns in nature that the golden ratio was a universal law.
 Zeising wrote in 1854 of a universal orthogenetic law of "striving for beauty and completeness in the realms of both nature and art".

 However, some have argued that many apparent manifestations of the golden ratio in nature, especially in regard to animal dimensions, are fictitious.

 Physics

-The quasi-one-dimensional Ising ferromagnet CoNb2O6 (cobalt niobate) has $8$ predicted excitation states (with $E_8$ symmetry), that when probed with neutron scattering, showed its lowest two were in golden ratio.
+The quasi-one-dimensional Ising ferromagnet CoNb2O6 (cobalt niobate) has 8 predicted excitation states (with E_{8} symmetry), that when probed with neutron scattering, showed its lowest two were in the golden ratio.
 Specifically, these quantum phase transitions during spin excitation, which occur at near absolute zero temperature, showed pairs of kinks in its ordered-phase to spin-flips in its paramagnetic phase; revealing, just below its critical field, a spin dynamics with sharp modes at low energies approaching the golden mean.